 Lodging of your car

-The car location also has an impact on the risk of damage and thus on the cost of insurance.
-If the car’s lodging is outside and accessible to everyone, then a driver must pay more if the car was in the garage.
+The car location also impacts the risk of damage and, thus, the cost of insurance.
+If the car’s lodging is outside and accessible to everyone, then a driver must pay more if the vehicle is in the garage.

-So how much does car insurance costs in the end?
-As you can see it depends on many factors and especially on which insurance do you take.
+So how much does car insurance cost in the end?
+As you can see, it depends on many factors, especially on which insurance you take.
 In general, the costs can range from 100 EUR to over 1,000 EUR per year.

 Accordingly to the statistics, third-party coverage will cost you 250 EUR per year on average, partial coverage – 800 EUR, and comprehensive coverage – 1,100 EUR.